GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    Added z as possible radius value in **-S** which means read radii from 3rd input column.

-#. :doc:`grdmath` added operator SUM which
+#. :doc:`grdmath` added many new operators such as BITAND, BITLEFT, BITNOT, BITOR, BITRIGHT,
-   adds up all non-NaN entries and returns a grid with all nodes set to the sum constant.
+   BITTEST, BITXOR, DEG2KM, IFELSE, ISFINITE, KM2DEG, and TAPER.
+Finally, we have implemented user macros for long or commonly used expressions, as well as ability to store and recall using named variables.

-#. :doc:`grdtrack` has a new **-C**, **-D**
+#. :doc:`grdtrack` has many new options.
+The **-A** option controls how the
-   options to automatically create an equidistant set of cross-sectional profiles given input line segments; one or more grids can then be sampled at these locations.
+   input track is resampled when **-C** is selected, the new **-C**, **-D** options automatically create an equidistant set of cross-sectional profiles given input line segments; one or more grids can then be sampled at these locations.
+The **-E** option allows users to quickly specify tracks for sampling without needed input tracks.
 Also added **-S** which stack cross-profiles generated with **-C**.
 Finally, **-N** will not skip points that are outside the grid domain but return NaN as sampled value.

+#. :doc:`grdvector` can now take **-Si**\ *scale* to give the reciprocal scale,
+   i.e., cm/ unit or km/unit.
+Also, the vector heads in GMT have completely been overhauled and includes geo-vector heads that follow great or small circles.

+#. :doc:`grdview` will automatically assigns a color table if none is given and can use
+   any of the 36 GMT color tables and scale them to fit the grid range.

+#. :doc:`greenspline` has an improved **-C** option to control how many eigenvalues are used
+   in the fitting, and **Sl** adds a linear (or bilinear) spline.

+#. :doc:`grdvolume` can let **-S** accept more distance units than just km.

 #. :doc:`mapproject` has a new **-N**
    option to do geodetic/geocentric conversions; it combines with **-I**